Are you looking to save money and find cheap meat near your home? These strategies could save you thousands of dollars this year.

 We once hosted a picnic for several families.
 This was a potluck where we provided the meat and the others provided the side dishes, drinks and dessert.
 So we purchased several pounds of chuck steaks inexpensively.
 We trimmed and tenderized the steaks, then marinated them in teriyaki sauce and wine for a day.

 When we informed our guests that we were having steak, they were amazed.
 They could smell it cooking on the grill and waited in eager anticipation.
 When they tasted it they were enraptured.
 And when they asked how we could afford to feed a steak dinner to 20 people, we smiled and said it was our gift to them.
-We told the secret to a few of our closer friends.
+We told the secret to a few of our closest friends.

 Another use for chuck is pot roast with potatoes, carrots, onions, and gravy – it’s delicious.
 We also use it to make our own ground beef.
 We’ll do an article on this in upcoming months, but suffice it to say that this ground beef is leaner than the most expensive stuff you’ll find in the store.
 We use it for chili, hamburgers, meatloaf, Salisbury steaks, shepherd’s pie, sloppy Joes, and tacos.